GSmithApps/zero-to-quarto-site/CONTRIBUTING.md

 The `gh-pages` branch we don't touch manually -- it gets written to when we run the publish command mentioned above.

+## to do

+maybe add a section about working together

+importing python code

+==Sharing code.. import with Python==